 Phone System - A fiber optic cable was installed between the two base lodges and from the Spruce Lodge to the maintenance shop in the fall of 2001.

 A local area computer network was completed in 2000.
-A new phone switch and telephone system was installed in October 2005.
+A new telephone switch and telephone system was installed in October 2005.
+A new telephone switch is planned for installation during the fall of 2015.

-Wireless service for personal computers and hand held computers was installed at Mount Sunapee in January 2006.
+Wireless service for personal computers and hand-held computers was installed at Mount Sunapee in January 2006.